HectorENevarez/hectorenevarez.github.io/_posts/2021-03-5-neural-networks.md

 classes: wide
 mathjax: true

 excerpt: Neural Networks aren't as complicated as they seem.
-This post provides a comprehensive breakdown of neural networks and implements them from scratch in python.
+This post provides a comprehensive breakdown of neural networks
 tagline: "An introduction to Neural Networks"

 header: